asilvas/ram64/README.md

     callback function to evaluate the last result and determine asynchronously if scanning should continue.
 Supplying `resumeCb: () => Promise.resolve(true)` will result in returning all keys across all shards.
+* `scanSplit(resumeKeySplits: number): string[]` - Create the desired resumeKeys to split work up across multiple workers.
+This enables processing large amounts of keys where work is required for each key.
+See **Scanning** for example usage.

 ## RAMFunction API